steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 **1.** We have to make the Warp server ready all the time first.
 Rust compiler will take up your time.
 **2.** Then, you should find which CURL commands to use.
 That can be complicated.

-Therfore, we will make Rust test functions to simplify and automate the process.
+Therefore, we will make Rust test functions to simplify and automate the process.
 We will build **tests/hello_test.rs** equivalent to the CURL command we used.

 ```rust
 use warp::Filter;